Maintaining Status

 - F-1 Student Employment Weekly Hours Limit:

-- Your total combined hours of employment for all on and off-campus employment cannot exceed 20 hours per week while school is in session.
+- On-Campus employment and authorized CPT employment cannot exceed 20 hours per week while school is in session; on-campus employment hours are considered separate from authorized CPT hours (not combined).
 If you have multiple jobs, your total hours worked cannot exceed 20 hours per week.
 Working more than 20 hours per week is considered unauthorized employment and is a status violation that can have long-term consequences for your immigrant record.

 - During school breaks and summer vacation, F-1 students who are maintaining their status may be eligible to work more than 20 hours per week.

-If you have any questions, comments, or concerns about the above or want to discuss your status contact iss@365.elmhurst.edu.
+If you have any questions, comments, or concerns about the above or want to discuss your status, contact ISS.